League of Lezhë: History

 The League's forces had victories against the Ottomans at Torvioll (1444), Mokra (1445), Otonetë (1446), Oranik (1448), a loss at Svetigrad (1448) victory in Polog (1453), victory at Krujë (1450), Albulena (1457), Ohrid (1464), Mokra (1462) and many others.

-Skanderbeg's first big victory against the Ottomans was at the Battle of Torvioll, and the news of the victory of the Christians over the Muslims spread very quickly in Europe.
+Skanderbeg's first substantial victory against the Ottomans was at the Battle of Torvioll, and the news of the victory of the Albanians over the Turks spread very quickly in Europe.
 In the two years that followed, the Albanian-Tetan coalition won over the Ottomans.
 On May 14, 1450, the first siege of Kruja began, which the Ottomans had to end the following year without success.
-In 1451, Skanderbeg formed an alliance with the Kingdom of Naples for the time being; however, the Albanians received no help from there.
+In 1451, Skanderbeg formed an alliance with the Kingdom of Naples for the time being; however, the Albanians received no help from Naples.
 In 1452, the Ottomans were defeated at Mokrra and Meçadi.
 After the fall of Constantinople, Albanians received financial aid from Naples and Venice as well as from the Pope.
 Until 1462, Skanderbeg's troops were able to defeat the Ottomans every year without significantly weakening their superiority.
 Every year, the sultan was able to send a new army without difficulty.
 Only in 1460 and 1463 did ceasefires interrupt the fighting.
 In 1462, Skanderbeg succeeded in taking the important city of Ohrid.

-In 1466 the second siege of Kruje Castle was knocked down.
-However, the Ottomans founded the fortress Elbasan south in the valley of the Shkumbin and thus finally settled in Albania.
+In 1466, the Second Siege of Krujë was defeated.
+However, the Ottomans constructed the fortress Elbasan south in the valley of the Shkumbin to support their campaigns.
 In 1467 a third siege of Kruje failed.

 By 1468, the 10,000-strong Skanderbeg army could withstand the Ottomans.
 The Albanians received financial support from Venice and from the kings of Hungary and Naples.
-After Skanderbeg died in 1468, the Lezha League began to disintegrate.
+After Skanderbeg died in 1468, the League of Lezha began to disintegrate.
 Following the Venetians, the Northern Albanians in particular continued the fight against the Ottomans.
 When the Shkodra, which until then had been dominated by the Venetians, was taken by the Ottomans in 1479, the resistance collapsed, and the entire Albanian settlement area was incorporated into the Ottoman Empire.

 There was also a short war between Albania and Venice in 1447–1448, but on October 4, 1448, the Albanian–Venetian War ended when Skanderbeg and Nicholas Dukagjini signed a peace treaty with Venice, which would keep its possessions in Albania, including Dagnum, under the conditions that Venice pay a yearly sum of 1,400 ducats and that some league members would benefit from certain trade privileges, etc.